 As with most DIYs, cross stitching has a supplies list.
-Some things I’ve listed below are common to use in just about every pattern you come across, while other supplies aren’t always needed but nice to have.
+Some things I’ve listed below are common to use in just about every pattern you come across, while other craft supplies aren’t always needed but nice to have.

 - Embroidery hoop or frame — To stitch properly and prevent the fabric from bunching as you pull on the thread, you’ll want to keep the fabric good and taught.
 I use an embroidery hoop 100% of the time, but some folks like to use a frame or even a lap stand.
 Any way you choose, the purpose is the same.

 - Needles — Decorative stitching, such as needlepoint, tapestries, and cross stitch, use blunt-ended needles that won’t prick your finger if you accidentally touch it and sometimes have a little bit larger of an “eye” (where you slip the thread through) to accommodate different sizes.
 I have often used sewing needles (that have a sharp point) too.
 You can get an assortment like this to see which is your preference.